SuffolkLITLab/doc-assembly-line/labeling-pdf-fields.md

 ### Signature date

-Label to use in the PDF | internal Docassemble Variable Name
+Label to use in the PDF | Meaning
 ------------------------|-----------------------------------
 `signature_date` | A label for the field to write the date the document was signed.